If you’re looking for fresh air and outside activities look no further than the East of England.

 The East of England has a large number of country estates with extensive parklands to explore.

-In West and North Norfolk, there’s a few to choose from, not least Sandringham Hall and Estate, the private residence of Her Majesty The Queen.
+In West and North Norfolk, there’s a few to choose from, not least Sandringham Hall and Estate, the private residence of the late Queen Elizabeth II.
 As well as the extensive gardens there’s an interesting museum with lots of Royal heirlooms and good visitor centre.
 Not far away is Houghton Hall (above), with its huge collection of miniature toy soldier battlefields.
 It’s currently hosting an outside sculpture exhibition by Anish Kapoor.

 There are two National Trust properties not to miss, Blickling Hall with its woodland trails and mausoleum pyramid, and Felbrigg Hall, which has a fabulous walled garden and parkland walks.
 Finally, there’s Holkham Hall (below), with its National Nature Reserve, herds of wild deer in the park, boating lake, adventure playground and museum.

 Norfolk and Suffolk have a rich history of ecclesiastical buildings, in particular from Norman times through to the medieval heights of wool churches, finally ending with the Dissolution of the Monasteries by Henry VIII.

 Nowadays our ruined abbeys and splendid churches are a great space to be quiet and contemplative, and none better than Wymondham Abbey in south Norfolk, by the river Tiffey.